 - As you inhale, lengthen your spine and roll your shoulders back.
 Take 8-10 breaths then switch sides.

-- Flexibility: The knees, hips, thighs, and lower back are flexed in Baby Cradle Pose (Hindolasana) improving in the range of motion while reducing the tightness of the said muscles.
+The knees, hips, thighs, and lower back are flexed in hindolasana improving in the range of motion while reducing the tightness of the said muscles.
 Flexing the groin muscles (abductors) builds flexibility strengthening the entire legs.

 Any persons with injury to the hips, knees, lower back, and spine, should take precautions with this pose.